+Keeping it in perspective.
 Some babies sleep for long stretches at night right from the start, only waking for feedings.
 Others have trouble lulling themselves back to sleep.
 Take as much time as you need to understand your baby’s schedule and ways of communicating.

 If you’re frustrated with your baby’s sleeping habits — especially if your baby still needs attention several times during the night by age 6 months — ask your baby’s doctor for suggestions.